What would you like to do?

 Form Completion

 Questions 1–8: Complete the hotel booking form.
-Write NO MORE THAN TWO WORDS AND/OR A NUMBER for each answer.
+Write NO MORE THAN THREE WORDS AND/OR A NUMBER for each answer.

 🏨 Seaview Hotel — Room Booking Form